AwsGeek/lightsail-containers-flask/README.md

 $ aws lightsail delete-container-service --service-name flask-service
 ```
 The delete-container-service removes the container service, any associated container deployments, and container images.

+## Additional Resources
+The source code for this guide and this documentation is located in this [GitHub repository](https://github.com/AwsGeek/lightsail-containers-flask)